 Part One: From Biomarkers to Biosensors

-Many patients with serious diseases cannot for an investigational product to move from the lab to the pharmacy shelf.
+Many patients with serious diseases cannot wait for an investigational product to move from the lab to the pharmacy shelf.
 Managed Access Programs are one solution for early access to investigational products.
-Read our whitepaper series to be prepared for the clinical and operational complexities.
+Read our whitepaper to prepare for the clinical and operational complexities.

-Because they are economical and flexible, registries are ideal for collecting data from a wide range of patients and practice sites, generating the real-world evidence regulators and payers require to demonstrate effectiveness and safety, and to support label and coverage extensions.
-However, the flexibility of registries also creates risk.
+Registries are economical and flexible, and ideal for collecting data from a wide range of patients and sites, generating the real world evidence regulators and payers require to demonstrate effectiveness and safety, and to support label and coverage extensions.
+But this flexibility also creates risk.
 To generate useable, uniform data, registries must be carefully designed and administered.
-Consider these seven factors to design and launch a successful registry.
+Consider these seven factors as you design and launch a successful registry.